21 May 1991

 Rajiv Gandhi assassination

-Former Prime Minister of India, Rajiv Gandhi was assassinated in a suicide bombing incident at Sriperumbudur, a town panchayat near the city of Chennai.
+Former Prime Minister of India, Rajiv Gandhi, was assassinated in a suicide bombing incident at Sriperumbudur, a town panchayat near the city of Chennai.
 The assassination was carried on by the members of the LTTE.
+Read more about this important event in the post-independence history of India for the IAS exam.

 - The former Prime Minister was campaigning for the impending elections in the southern parts of the country.
-On 21st May, 1991, he had arrived in Chennai via air from Vishakhapatnam where he had been campaigning.
+On 21st May 1991, he had arrived in Chennai via air from Visakhapatnam where he had been campaigning.
 Then, he was driven to Sriperumbudur in a car.

 - As he was walking towards the dais at a campaign rally, he was thronged by a lot of well-wishers.
 There were party workers as well as school children among them.